-Citing Tenure Expiration, Osun Withdraws LG Funds Suit Against CBN, AGF
+Citing Tenure Expiration, Osun Withdraws LG Funds Suit against CBN, AGF

 “While we are not opposing the withdrawal of the suit, we are against the grounds for the withdrawal,” Muritala said, and urged the court to expunge paragraphs 5 to 11 in the affidavit of facts filed by the plaintiff for being inaccurate and for referring to persons who are not before the court.

-He urged the court to strike out ground one of the notice of discontinuance and ground two, which stated that certain money had been paid, a claim the second defendant had not been given an opportunity to react to.
+He urged the court to strike out ground one of the notices of discontinuance and ground two, which stated that certain money had been paid, a claim the 2nd defendant had not been given an opportunity to react to.

 The plaintiff’s counsel said the defendants were not entitled to cost because of their own default.